scipy-conference/scipy_proceedings/papers/pydra/paper.rst

     bet input_file output_file -m

-  Each of these inputs can be augmented as a named argument to the ``ShellCommandTask``.
+  Each of the command argument can be treated as a named input to the ``ShellCommandTask``, and can be included in the input specification.
   As shown next, even an output is specified by constructing the *out_file* field form a template:

   .. code-block:: python